Stardown-app/Stardown/README.md

 * [Slurp](https://github.com/inhumantsar/slurp) is an Obsidian community plugin and bookmarklet for saving web pages directly to Obsidian.
 * [import-github-readme](https://github.com/chasebank87/import-github-readme) is an Obsidian plugin for downloading GitHub readme files directly into Obsidian.

+### Mobile-only

+* [obsidian-markdownr](https://github.com/IAmStoxe/obsidian-markdownr) is an Android app that converts a URL to markdown to share into your favorite notes app.

 ### Convert between markup languages

 * [Pandoc](https://pandoc.org/) offers a command-line tool and a Haskell library that can convert between almost any two markup languages.